 Section 37-9-18(3)(b), Miss.
 Code Ann.
 (1972), states in part, "the auditor shall test to insure correct and appropriate coding at the function level.
 The audit must include a report showing the correct and appropriate functional level expenditure codes in expenditures by the school district."

 The results of our procedures performed to test compliance with the requirements of Section 37-9-18(3)(b), Miss.
 Code Ann.
-(1972), disclosed the following instance of noncompliance related to incorrect or inappropriate functional level expenditure coding.
-The noncompliance is reported in finding number SL-002 below.
+(1972), disclosed no instances of noncompliance related to incorrect or inappropriate functional level expenditure coding.